frankgiordano/findwordpositions-trie/README.md

  * implements second half of the following link
  * http://www.ardendertat.com/2011/12/20/programming-interview-questions-23-find-word-positions-in-text/
  * this program uses trie data structure.
- * difference from my programs doing the same with a Hash structure is here I take words into consider only.
+ * difference from my programs doing the same with a Hash structure is here I take words into consideration only.
  * non alphabetic characters are ignored.
  *
  * Thanks for the following code snippet for reference at the following site: